DigiChic/HR-Analytics/README.md

 3. Attrition Rate: The attrition rate is approximately 16%.
 4. Average Monthly Income: The average monthly income for employees is $6,503.
 5. Average Hourly Rate: Employees earn an average hourly rate of $66.
+6. There are 3 Departments with 9 different job roles

 ### DEMOGRAPHICS

 ![page1](page1.png)